 6. UCovered EntityU.
 The entities to which the Privacy Regulations apply, including the University because it is a Health Plan and/or a Health Care Provider that transmits any Health Information in electronic form in connection with one of the following eleven transactions: (i) Health Care claims or equivalent encounter information; (ii) Health Care payment and remittance advice; (iii) coordination of benefits; (iv) Health Care claims status; (v) enrollment and disenrollment in a health plan; (vi) eligibility for a health plan; (vii) health plan premium payments; (viii) referral certification and authorization; (ix) first report of injury; (x) health claims attachments; and (xi) other transactions that the Secretary of DHHS may prescribe by regulation.
 45 C.F.R. § 160.103.

 7. UCovered FunctionsU.
-Those functions of a Covered Entity, the performance of which makes the entity a Health Care Provider.
-45 C.F.R. § 160.103.
+Those functions performed by the University that make it a Health Care Provider, such as providing Health Care services and billing for those services.
+45 C.F.R. § 160.103; 164.501.

 8. UDesignated Record SetU.
-A group of records maintained, collected, Used, or disseminated by or for a University Health Care Component that includes the medical and billing records about individuals; or the enrollment, payment, claims adjudication, and case or medical management records systems; that is used, in whole or in part, by University Personnel to make decisions about individuals, regardless of who originally created the information.
+A group of records maintained, collected, Used, or disseminated by or for a University Health Care Component that includes the medical and billing records about individuals; or the enrollment, payment, claims adjudication, and case or medical management records systems; used, in whole or in part, by University Personnel to make decisions about individuals, regardless of who originally created the information.

 A Designated Record Set does not include: (a) duplicate information maintained in other systems; (b) data collected and maintained for Research; (c) data collected and maintained for peer review or risk management purposes; (d) Psychotherapy Notes; (g) information compiled in reasonable anticipation of litigation or administrative action; (h) employment records; (i) education records covered by FERPA; (j) information subject to 42 USC 263a (CLIA) or exempt under 42 CFR 493.3(a)(2) (CLIA); and (k) source data interpreted or summarized in the individual's medical record (example: pathology slide and diagnostic films).
 45 C.F.R. § 164.501.